Sluke950/Membean_Bot/README.md

 # Membean Bot
 Fully functional Membean bot that receives frequent updates.
 Simpy copy and paste into the inspector window and off you go!
 Made completely with JavaScript.

-# Version - Current: 2.0 - WARNING: VERSION 2.0 CAUSES IMMENCE LAG.
-UPDATE COMING SOON TO FIX PROBLEM
+# Version - Current: 2.0 - WARNING: Bug recently fixed.
+Has not been tested to full extent.
+Supervise bot when beginning to make sure it is working properly.
 - Version 3 currently in beta
   - New look
   - Creates a log of all new words